 Brandon was born in Lincoln, Nebraska, and graduated in 2017 from the University of Missouri-Columbia.
-He studied Journalism and Economics, and uses those skills to effectively communicate with community, City staff, and Directors.
-He plans to attend graduate school in the future to advance his education in Economics, and hopes to eventually obtain a position promoting socially conscious public policy.
+He studied Journalism and Economics, and uses those skills to bring a lens of critical analysis to the work of the Office and the City as a whole.
+He hopes to continue working in the social justice and policy analysis field.

 Joshua Robinson, a native of Kansas City, Missouri, is a two-time graduate of the University of Kansas with a B.S. in Broadcast Journalism and a Master of Public Administration.
 Robinson has extensive knowledge of municipal government services, and has experience working with communities of color and addressing issues that affect marginalized communities.